-Video Analysis Text Videos Never Lie But They Can Mislead the Viewers if 3D Forensic Analysis is Not Performed
+Videos Never Lie But They Can Mislead the Viewers if 3D Forensic Analysis is Not Performed.

 We can reverse engineer the video to create a forensically accurate 3D world so you can watch the incident from any vantage point

 Often enhancing an image alone does not answer the important questions, as the video quality is just too poor.
-Our solution to this challenge is to create a 3D world that matches the video, so we can see if the object in the video better matches a gun, phone, knife, or whatever object best match.
+Our solution to this challenge is to create a 3D world that matches the video, so we can see if the object in the video better matches a gun, phone, knife, or whatever the object it may be.
 The end result is accurate and simple for the jury to see the result for themselves.

 We use the most advanced software metrics to analyze your video footage so we can answer the questions you need to move your case forward.
 Our team has over 20 years of experience in analyzing videos to figure out frame rates, pixel distortion, authenticity of the video, speed of vehicles seen in the footage, path of travel, traffic lights at time of accident, and many more.
 We understand what steps are needed to be accurate and get the analysis admitted into trial.